BUDDHAS, LENINS AND SECRETIVE VALLEYS

 Backed by the dramatic, cloud-wreathed peaks of the Eastern Sayan, Arshan has been recently awoken from its sleepy slumber, but worry not: the Kyngyrga River still murmurs with ice-cold water from elevated valleys above the village, the prayer wheels still twirl at the tranquil little Buddhist temples and cows still blunder through the streets.

-In Arshan you can either relax at the mineral-rich hotsprings this village is famous for or - if fit enough - engage in one of the many (extreme) sport or trekking activities offered by the local resorts.
+Once in Arshan you can either relax at the mineral-rich hot springs this village is famous for or - if fit enough - engage in one of the many (extreme) sport or trekking activities offered by the local resorts.

-In the evening we'll all indulge in local gastronomic and cultural pleasures, that is lots of Buryat dumplings, dried fish, fresh beer and reinvigorating banya sesseions.
+In the evening we'll all indulge in local gastronomic and cultural pleasures: Buryat dumplings, dried fish, fresh beer and reinvigorating banya (Russian sauna) sesseions.

 Dinner and overnight in Arshan.